 Example of Swing Trading

-A breakout strategy is a method where traders will try to identify a trade entry point at a breakout from a previously defined trading range.
-If the price breaks higher from a previously defined level of resistance on a chart, the trader may buy with the expectation that the currency will continue to move higher.
-Similarly, if the price breaks a level of support.
+A breakout strategy is where traders try to spot an entry point at a breakout from a previously defined trading range.
+If the price breaks higher from the previously defined level of resistance on a chart, a trader may buy.
+This is based on the expectationthat the currency will continue to go higher.
+The opposite is also true if the price breaks a level of support.